Robert D. Fulton

-Robert David Fulton (May 13, 1929 – February 21, 2024) was an American politician who briefly served as the 37th governor of Iowa during the first 16 days of 1969, making him the shortest serving governor of Iowa.
+Robert David Fulton (May 13, 1929 – February 21, 2024) was an American politician who briefly served as the 37th governor of Iowa during the first 16 days of 1969, making him the shortest-serving governor of Iowa.
 He also served as the lieutenant governor of Iowa from 1965 to 1969.

 Early life and education

 Fulton was born in Waterloo, Iowa, to Lester and Fern Fulton.
 He graduated from Waterloo East High School, then earned a Bachelor of Science degree from the Iowa State Teachers College in 1952 and a Juris Doctor from the State University of Iowa College of Law in 1958.

 He served from 1953 to 1955 in the Air Force.

 Career

-He served as a member of the Iowa House of Representatives from 1958 to 1960, and in the Iowa Senate from 1962 to 1964.
+Fulton served as a member of the Iowa House of Representatives from 1958 to 1960, and in the Iowa Senate from 1962 to 1964.
 He then ran for and won the office of lieutenant governor, serving in that role from January 17, 1965 to January 1, 1969.
 During his tenure as Lt.
 Governor, he helped to get capital punishment outlawed in Iowa.

 He then served briefly as governor from January 1 to January 16, 1969, following Governor Harold Hughes' election to the United States Senate and subsequent resignation.
 Fulton was the last Democrat to serve as Governor of Iowa until the 1999 inauguration of Tom Vilsack.

-The office of Iowa governor was taken over by Robert D. Ray on January 16, 1969.
+Fulton was succeeded as governor by Robert D. Ray on January 16, 1969.
 Ray had won the gubernatorial election in November 1968, but, as per the state constitution, was not eligible to assume the role of governor until that day.

-He ran in the 1970 Iowa Gubernatorial primary, against William J. Gannon, winning by just 1935 votes.
-He lost in the general election against Robert Ray, losing by 34483 votes.
+Fulton ran for a full term as governor in 1970.
+He narrowly won the Democratic primary, defeating state representative William J. Gannon with just 47% of the vote.
+He lost in the general election against Robert Ray, the incumbent governor and Fulton's own successor, by a margin of 51% to 47%.

 After leaving the governor's office, Fulton served as a member of the Democratic National Committee, and was a delegate to the 1972 Democratic National Convention.